 A little red skin here and there is frustrating, but should it be cause for concern?
 At the end of the day, it’s up to you to decide if your facial redness is out of character for your skin.

-“Redness can be a sign of an underlying issue such as lupus, shingles or a systemic allergy such as a medicine reaction.
+“Redness can be a sign of an underlying issue such as lupus, shingles, or a systemic allergy such as a medicine reaction.
 If you have tried over-the-counter remedies without success, see a dermatologist for further evaluation.
-Even if it isn't one of these more serious conditions, it still might require a prescription,” Banks said.
+Even if it isn't one of these more serious conditions, it still might require a prescription,” Bank explains.

 How can I hide redness on my face without makeup?

 Makeup is the fastest way to conceal redness.
 But if that isn’t an option, consider using what's on-hand and treating the cause, like applying a cold compress or cooling mask.
 Ingredients like aloe vera, cucumber slices, ceramides, oats and squalane may also help due to their cooling effect.

 Meet our experts

 - Dr. Robert Anolik, MD, is a board-certified dermatologist in New York City.
 He specializes in cosmetic dermatology and laser skin surgery.

 - Dr. David E. Bank, MD, FAAD, a board-certified dermatologist in Westchester, New York.
 He is founder and director of The Center for Dermatology, Cosmetic and Laser Surgery.
 Bank has been practicing dermatology for 25 years.